bpaskin/Portale-con-Code-Engine/README.md

 It is important to note that currently functions must reside in the IBM Container Registry while applications and jobs can reside outside the container registry.

+All functions and applications will be created using the buuldpacks and not a Dockerfile, though it is possible for languages that are not supported for applications and jobs.

 I have other repositories that also showcase Code Engine doing other tasks.

 ---